APL-UW Home

 Falling short of prerequisites will not necessarily result in rejection, so all are encouraged to apply if this program is of great interest to you.

-The following documents are required and must be submitted through HANDSHAKE.
+The following documents are required and must be submitted through the application link:

-• Unofficial transcripts as record of courses (GPA is not taken into consideration)
+Unofficial transcripts as record of courses (GPA will not be taken into consideration)

-• A SURVEY completed by an educator or professional who is familiar with the applicant's academic and/or professional experience
+A reference survey completed by an academic or professional reference who is familiar with the applicant’s academic and/or professional experience submitted via Qualtrics

 • Autonomous Underwater Vehicles (AUVs)